 As a natural counterbalance to the lakes and glaciers, the petrified forest of La Leona offers a completely different perspective of the landscapes around El Calafate.
 A ‘petrified forest’ is the fossilised remains of vegetation that has turned to stone, a process that takes millions of years and is rare to see.

-From El Calafate you can arrange hiking tours to La Leona and see fossils of dinosaurs and the petrified remains of ancient trees.
+On a La Leona hiking tour from El Calafate you can see fossils of dinosaurs and the petrified remains of ancient trees, with transfers, lunch and guide included.
 If you have a spare day while you’re in town, it’s a great way to complement those glacier experiences.

 Map of El Calafate attractions